PaloAltoNetworks/iron-skillet/docs/overview.rst

-Jinja-based xml snippet and set command templates
+Jinja-based XML snippet and set command templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Scripting or automation-centric users may prefer to use the base template files.
-These are variable-based templates using a jinja ``{{ variable }}`` notation.
+These are variable-based templates using a Jinja ``{{ variable }}`` notation.

-The xml snippets with metadata are designed to use API-based configuration loading into Panorama or the firewall and can be coupled with workflow tools for repeatable deployments.
+The XML snippets with metadata are designed to use API-based configuration loading into Panorama or the firewall and can be coupled with workflow tools for repeatable deployments.

 Sample utilities are provided in the ``tools`` directory to create loadable configurations using these base templates.